801st RHTS qualifies Navy Seabees on RADR

 |1

-This work, 801st RHTS qualifies Navy Seabees on RADR [Image 8 of 8], by SrA Tiffany Del Oso, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 801st RHTS qualifies Navy Seabees on RADR, by SrA Tiffany Del Oso, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT